SpencerDawkins/sdp-rtp-quic-questions/draft-dawkins-sdp-rtp-quic-questions.md

 > Path validation is not designed as a NAT traversal mechanism.
 Though the mechanism described here might be effective for the creation of NAT bindings that support NAT traversal, the expectation is that one endpoint is able to receive packets without first having sent a packet on that path.
 Effective NAT traversal needs additional synchronization mechanisms that are not provided here.

- Some existing RTP applications share this characteristic - at least one RTP endpoint can receive a packet without having previously sent packet.
+Some existing RTP applications share this characteristic - at least one RTP endpoint can receive a packet without having previously sent packet on that path.
 For these applications, current QUIC functionality will be sufficient.

 For other RTP applications, we may need a QUIC extension that provides NAT traversal, and we may need to include information about NAT traversal in SDP Offer/Answer to enable QUIC/RTP communication.

 # IANA Considerations